Prologue – A Shadow of Prophecy

 "Can you imagine; a toad?"
 Draco began, almost before their visitor was out of ear shot.
 "Father said I had more important things to think about at school than looking after a pet, maybe my second year I'll bring my dragon."

 Harry blinked, and couldn't hold back the astonished look Draco's comment was no doubt calculated to elicit.
-"You have a pet dragon?
-Would that even be allowed at Hogwarts?"
+"You have a pet dragon?"

 "Is that wizard's chess?" she asked after a moment, and sat down to get a closer look.
 "I've read all about it, but I've never seen a set before, nobody in my family's magic at all, it was ever such a surprise when I got my letter, but I was ever so pleased, of course, I mean, it's the very best school of witchcraft there is, I've heard – I've learned all our course books by heart, of course, I just hope it will be enough – I'm Hermione Granger, by the way, who are you?"

 She spoke quickly, running her sentences together, and not giving Draco a chance to get a word in, and it appeared from his expression that he had very mixed feelings about some of the things she'd said.
-Harry judged by his face that Draco didn't much care for this girl so far, but also was relieved that he was just as surprised at the idea of already memorizing their course books as Harry was.
+Harry was starting to suspect that Draco just didn't like anyone.

 "I'm Harry Potter."
 Harry introduced himself quickly.
-He had a bad feeling about what was going to happen when Draco got a chance to speak, though he couldn't say exactly why.
+He had a bad feeling about what was going to happen when Draco got a chance to speak.

 "I'm…" Draco began.